I AM AMERICAN

 More responses from Michigan

-More responses about "creed"
+More responses from "creed"